- TL;DR ON SHINBI

 Melee basic attack dealing Basic Damage

-Shinbi dashes forward passing through enemies and dealing Ability Damage, she can also re-trigger 3 seconds after to dash again.
+Alternate Ability.
+Shinbi dashes forward passing through enemies and dealing Ability Damage, she can also re-trigger the ability within a short period of time to dash again.

 At first it is a great engage and disengage tool.
 Unless you are stunned it will get you out of almost any bad situation.
 It is like Feng Mao’s Reaping Dash, Crunch’es Forward Crunch, or Grux‘es Charge but two times better.
 It is also close to Swarm of Morigesh since it also allows to go through enemies.

 Similarly to all the other re-position abilities it ignores any Slow effects.